 Injury to the mouth and face can be devastating.
-Not only in terms of pain, but loss of function and aesthetic concerns as well.
+Not only in terms of pain but the loss of function and aesthetic concerns as well.
 Oral and maxillofacial surgeons are specially trained to deal with oral, facial and head and neck trauma.
 Our team can assess the entire trauma picture and deal with any associated issues.
 One complex area is dental trauma.

 Because of the complexity, the dental team including the patient’s general dentist, and often an endodontist are asked to join in the decision making process and treatment of the patient.

 For example, if a front tooth is involved in trauma it may simply need a composite restoration or a veneer or a crown.
-It may also require a root canal therapy.
+It may also require root canal therapy.